rca(1) General Commands Manual rca(1)

 degrees toggles whether degrees are used by the trig

-functions, instead of radians.
+functions, rather than radians.
 (Startup: enabled)

 errorexit forces rca to exit on any subsequent error.